simonqv/Lyractle/README.md

 │   │   ├── hamburgerPresenter.jsx        // Present the hamburger menu view
 │   │   ├── highScoresPresenter.jsx       // Present the high scores view
 │   │   ├── loginPresenter.jsx            // Present the login view
-│   │   ├── lyricsPresenter.jsx           // Present the lyrics view
 │   │   ├── mainMenuPresenter.jsx         // Present the main menu view
 │   ├── views
 │   │   ├── artistSearchResultView.jsx    // View of searched artists
+│   │   ├── finalLyricsView.jsx           // View for win or given up state
 │   │   ├── gameView.jsx                  // View of the game
 │   │   ├── guessBarView.jsx              // View of the guesses the player has made
 │   │   ├── guessInputView.jsx            // View of the bar to make guesses
 │   │   ├── hamburgerView.jsx             // View of hamburger menu
 │   │   ├── highScoresView.jsx            // View of high scores
+│   │   ├── loadingView.jsx               // View when loading
 │   │   ├── loginView.jsx                 // View of login page
 │   │   ├── mainMenuView.jsx              // View of the main menu
 │   │   ├── playByArtistView.jsx          // View of the menu to choose specific artist to play by
-│   ├── artists.js                        // A list of 100 artists used for generating a radnom song
+│   ├── constants.js                      // A list of 100 artists used for generating a radnom song, predefined words to show in lyrics.
 │   ├── firebaseModel.js                  // The firebase model
 │   ├── index.jsx
+│   ├── musicSource.js                    // Used for api requests to musixmatch
 │   ├── PrivateRoute.jsx                  // Only authenticated users can access these pages
 │   ├── ReactRoot.jsx                     // Root file, the App
 │   ├── resolvePromise.js